jurriaan/aico/DESIGN_RATIONALE.md

 ### ADR-002: The `passthrough` Feature for Advanced Scripting

--   **Context:** We needed a way for advanced scripting workflows (like the `commit` addon) to leverage the LLM without `aico`'s built-in prompt engineering.
+-   **Context:** Advanced scripting workflows (like the `commit` addon) need to leverage the LLM without built-in prompt engineering.
 -   **Decision:** We introduced a `--passthrough` flag available on core commands (`ask`, `gen`, `prompt`).
--   **Rationale:** The `--passthrough` flag is more than just a "no-context" switch.
-When enabled, it bypasses *all* of `aico`'s prompt engineering: it does not inject file context, it does not add `<prompt>` or `<stdin_content>` XML-like tags, and it does not use the alignment prompts.
-It creates a clean, direct "pipe" to the LLM, sending the user's input verbatim.
-This gives addon authors and scripters full control over the prompt when `aico`'s default formatting is not desired.
+-   **Rationale:** The `--passthrough` flag is more than a "no-context" switch.
+When enabled, it bypasses `aico`'s prompt engineering: it does not inject file context, it does not add `<prompt>` or `<stdin_content>` tags, and it does not use alignment prompts.
+It creates a direct "pipe" to the LLM, sending the user's input verbatim.
+This gives addon authors and scripters control over the prompt.

 ### ADR-003: The `last --recompute` Feature for Context Correction